pschool-in/curriculum/content/science/food-1.md

 ```
 Healthy food makes our body *fit*.
-A balanced diet is one which contain all the *nutrients*.
+A balanced diet contain all the *nutrients*.
 Work done when sitting is *sedentary work*.
 Oils and fat give us *calories*.
 If our diet is not balanced we may suffer from *diseases*.